hashicorp/terraform-provider-azurerm/contributing/topics/reference-errors.md

 # Internal Errors

-Internal errors that occur within the provider should be prefixed with `internal-error`, for example:
+Internal errors, which are entirely outside the users control (such as failed expectations) that occur within the provider should be prefixed with `internal-error`, for example:

 ```go
 deadline, ok := ctx.Deadline()